 If a counter notice is given in relation to an objection notice the applicant may appeal against the decision.
 Appeals must be made to the local magistrates' court within 21 days.
 An appeal may not be brought later than five working days from the day of the planned event

 We would always advise that in the event of a complaint the first point of contact should be made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked, please contact Derbyshire Dales District Council's Licensing Section in the next instance.
+If that has not worked, please contact Derbyshire Dales District Council's Licensing Team in the next instance.

 We are in the process of re-instating our licensing public registers on line.
-In the meantime, if you have a query regarding someone who is licensed please contact the Licensing Section on 01629 761313, where someone will be happy to help you.
+In the meantime, if you have a query regarding someone who is licensed please contact the Licensing Team on 01629 761313, where someone will be happy to help you.